 The Citroën That Minnie Raced… And Which Beat The Boys Regularly

-[The restorer of this Citroen, Rahul Sircar, passed away on the 1st of December 2021.
-This article is a tribute to one of India's most knowledgeable and finest restorer and automotive enthusiast]
+The restorer of this Citroen, Rahul Sircar, passed away on the 1st of December 2021.
+This article is a tribute to one of India's most knowledgeable and finest restorers and automotive enthusiasts

 The Citroen Traction Avant wasn’t the first car with revolutionary front-wheel-drive—Adler, Alvis, Cord, DKW, Stoewer and Tracta had already launched front-wheel-drive cars.
 And neither was it the first to feature a monocoque body—Lancia, with the Lambda, preceded Citroen, but the Traction Avant was the first car that combined front-wheel-drive with monocoque construction, along with independent suspension on all four corners and hydraulic brakes, making the Citroen the most modern car, by far, in 1934.